Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Background

-\textbf{\textit{A projection layer}} that maps the visual embeddings into the textual (base LLM's) embedding space.
+As noted above, we adopt the widely used and open-source Video-LLaVA as our baseline for major experiments but also show performance on LLaVA 1.5 and Open-Qwen2VL to show generalisability of our approach.
+Therefore, this section formally outlines the architecture and training pipeline of Video-LLaVA (refer Figure~\ref{fig:introduction} for an overview).
+It consists of the following components: \\ \textbf{\textit{A frozen visual encoder}} to extract embeddings from the video (or image), the Video-LLaVA uses the pre-trained LanguageBind~\citep{zhu2023languagebind}. \\ \textbf{\textit{A projection layer}} that maps the visual embeddings into the textual (base LLM's) embedding space.
 The vision-language alignment is carried out via this projection layer.
 Formally, let $\mathbf{V} \in \mathbb{R}^{N_v \times d_v}$ denote the visual embeddings, where $N_v$ is the number of visual tokens and $d_v$ is the visual embedding dimension.
 Output from the learnable projection layer $\mathbf{W}_p \in \mathbb{R}^{d_v \times d_t}$ is denoted as: